GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 ---
-title: "SecOps Incident Response Guide"
+title: "Incident Response Guide"
 description: "Security Incident Response Guide"
 layout: article
-category: "SecOps"
+category: "Team"
 ---

+## Introduction

-This document outlines login.gov’s internal process for responding to security incidents.
+This document outlines login.gov’s process for responding to incidents.
 It outlines roles and responsibilities during and after incidents, and it lays out the steps we’ll take to resolve them.

+See the [Incident Response Checklist]({% link _articles/incident-response-checklist.md %}) for a quick reference.

-Version for the FedRAMP Agency ATO package can be found here [Login.gov Incident Response Plan](https://drive.google.com/open?id=1Em3F3oZF_SRuuRLqwr6-pwlE4iNmT2ix)
+The formal version from the FedRAMP Agency ATO package can be found here [Login.gov Incident Response Plan](https://drive.google.com/open?id=1Em3F3oZF_SRuuRLqwr6-pwlE4iNmT2ix)

 ## Overview

 At a high level, incident response follows this process:

+### Roles

+### Phases

-### Initiate
+#### Initiate

 An TTS staff member inside or outside the login.gov team (the reporter) notices and reports a login.gov-related incident, using the TTS incident response process and notifying the login.gov team in the #login-situation Slack channel.